 Burying Pets Ashes or scattering them in your garden is totally legal as long as you own the property, the issue of whether it is environmentally hazardous won’t arise as your pet has been cremated.

 There are few issues to consider:

 Do make sure that there aren’t any utilities, pipework or cables where you are burying and that it is somewhere that won’t be dug up, sometimes places close to the house can be more problematic.

-The last point to think about is marking the grave, a stone, plaque, shrub or a tree are good options.
+The last point to think about is marking the spot.
+A stone, plaque, shrub or a tree can be good options.
 A tree or shrub is more discreet BUT you will need to consider its proximity to walls, services and neighbours, as it might be distressing if you have to move or restrict the tree should a problem arise.

 Shrubs and trees can be very comforting to nurture and look at during the changing seasons.
 Giving you a focus for thinking about all the good times you had together.